-Most injuries involving school buses occur outside the bus and by own bus. \
+Always wear a mask while on any school bus and social distance when possible.
+Most injuries involving school buses occur outside the bus and by own bus.

 Even though there are mirrors, the driver can't see people close to the bus.
 Because the bus is so big, car drivers can't see them either.
 Anyone inside the 'Danger Zone' is in GREAT DANGER!
 DO YOUR PART TO MAKE SURE EVERYONE GETS ON SAFELY: